Michael Nelson (footballer): Cambridge United

 On 26 August 2014, Nelson signed a one-year contract with League Two side Cambridge United shortly after agreeing mutual termination with his previous club Hibernian.

 On 30 August 2014, he made his debut for the club, starting the whole game, in a 5–0 win against Carlisle United.
 Two weeks later on 13 September 2014, Nelson scored his first goal for Cambridge United, in a 3–2 win against Dagenham & Redbridge.
-Since joining the club, he quickly established himself in the first team as the first choice centre–back position.
-Nelson scored on his return from the sidelines, in a 2–1 loss against Accrington Stanley on 21 November 2014.
-Four weeks later on 19 December 2014, he scored his third goal for Cambridge United, in a 1–1 draw against Tranmere Rovers.
-At the end of the 2014–15 season, Nelson made forty appearances and scoring three times in all competitions.
+During the 2014–15 season, Nelson made forty appearances, scoring three times in all competitions.
 On 6 May 2015, the club did not offer him a new deal when his contract expired.

 Barnet

-Nelson joined Barnet on trial in 2015–16 pre-season, and signed a one-year deal on 3 August.
+Nelson impressed during a trial at Barnet during pre-season and signed a one-year deal on 3 August 2015.
 Upon joining the club, he was reunited with Martin Allen, whom he knows during their time at Portsmouth.
-Nelson was also given a number six shirt ahead of the new season.

-On 11 August 2015, he made his debut for Barnet, starting a match and played 89 minutes before being substituted, in a 2–1 win against Millwall in the first round of the League Cup.
+On 11 August 2015, he made his debut for Barnet, starting a match in a 2–1 win against Millwall in the first round of the League Cup.
 Since joining the club, Nelson found himself in and out of the starting line–up, which saw him placed on the substitute bench.
 On 19 December 2015, however, he suffered a dislocated shoulder injury and was substituted at half time, in a 4–2 win against Crawley Town.
-Initially, Nelson was given all clear with a shoulder injury, but he was sidelined for three months.
+Initially, Nelson was given all clear with a shoulder injury, but he was out for three months.
 On 13 February 2016, Nelson scored on his return from injury, in a 2–0 win against Dagenham & Redbridge.
 Following his return from injury, he regained his first team place, playing in the centre–back position, but his form later dipped towards the end of the season and was placed on the substitute bench.
-At the end of the 2015–16 season, Nelson went on to make thirty–two appearances and scoring once in all competitions.
+During the 2015–16 season, Nelson made 32 appearances, scoring once in all competitions.
 On 25 May 2016, he signed a one–year contract extension with Barnet.